 Because of the rapid communication available to us through our electronic medical records system, all members of your care team, including your primary care physician, will be kept continually informed of all findings and progress.
 At every stage, we offer support and social care groups created to assist patients and their families during treatment and recovery.

-In patients with a head and neck or thyroid cancer, each patient’s unique case is reviewed by a multidisciplinary conference of physicians, a personalized approach unique to us, to determine the best course of treatment, whether it be surgical or non-surgical intervention.
+In patients with thyroid or a head and neck cancer, each patient’s individual case is reviewed by a multidisciplinary conference of physicians, a personalized approach unique to us, to determine the best course of treatment, whether it be surgical or non-surgical intervention.
 This approach provides a comprehensive treatment evaluation for patients with head and neck cancer.
 Not only is survival affected, but quality of life parameters have also been found to be better, with fewer patients requiring feeding tubes and maintenance of normal swallow function.

 For More Information